 Kernel believes in Index funds- they currently offer 6 index funds.
-Three of which are NZ focused, and three of which are globally focused.
+Three of which are NZ-focused and three of which are globally focused.
 Details of the global funds have only just been released- and at the time of writing this- you cannot invest in them.
-They are live from Monday the 6th of July, with the first trading day being Wednesday the 15th of July.
+They are life from Monday the 6th of July, with the first trading day being Wednesday the 15th of July.
 So now there is a possibility of having an entire well-diversified portfolio with Kernel.

 Kernel’s S&P Global 100 Index is a share market index fund of global stocks from Standard & Poor’s.

-The S&P Global 100 measures the performance of 100 multi-national companies.
-It includes 100 large-cap companies from the S&P Global 1200 who operated globally.
-This index may meet you investing needs if you are looking for diversification across countries and markets and seek long-term growth in your portfolio.
+The S&P Global 100 measures the performance of 100 multinational companies.
+It includes 100 large-cap companies from the S&P Global 1200 that operate globally.
+This index may meet your investing needs if you are looking for diversification across countries and markets and seek long-term growth in your portfolio.

 The companies are selected from 29 local markets- but many are from the US.
 The same can be said for many global index funds.
-Many of the big names are included- Microsoft, Apple, Amazon, Alphabet (Googles’ parent company), Nestle, Intel.
+Many of the big names are included- Microsoft, Apple, Amazon, Alphabet (Google’s parent company), Nestle, and Intel.